This post may contain affiliate links. Please see my disclosure policy for details.

 - Struggling with WiFi?
 Make sure you pick up a Keepgo WiFi hotspot for your travels to keep you connected on the go.

 - I would recommend staying in a hotel near the Old Town to access the markets.
 The Amberton Hotel in Cathedral Square is in walking distance and you even get a view of the tree from your room!

 Don’t forget travel insurance before your trip, I always choose World Nomads.
 You never know if when accidents will happen.

 Now, Vilnius in December does sound like a pretty cold and bleak time of year to visit, I get it.

 But December really is where the magic happens!

 The streets will be lit up against the night skies, Christmas trees will be decorated, snow will be falling, festive songs will be playing and there will be plenty of Christmas cheer in the air too.

-It’s also really cheap, easy to walk around the whole city and there is lots of to do in Winter despite the cold weather.
+It’s also really cheap, easy to walk around the whole city and there are lots of to-do in Winter despite the cold weather.
 Plus, there’s always hot wine to keep you warm!